EmoUsedHM01/Sellswords-Updated/README.md

 - Signature Move

-Learn to take advantage of your weapon's momentum!The first connecting attack each turn has its Fatigue cost reduced based on the AP cost of the attack: 2 AP : 40% Fatigue Reduction 3 AP : 30% Fatigue Reduction 4+ AP : 20% Fatigue Reduction Your subsequent attacks gain additional damage based on AP cost: 2 AP : +30% Damage 3 AP : +22.5% Damage 4+ AP : +15% Damage If your first attack connects and doesn't cost any AP, then the follow-up attack will gain an additional +10% hitchance instead.
+Learn to take advantage of your weapon's momentum!
+The first connecting attack each turn has its Fatigue cost reduced based on the AP cost of the attack: 2 AP : 40% Fatigue Reduction 3 AP : 30% Fatigue Reduction 4+ AP : 20% Fatigue Reduction Your subsequent attacks gain additional damage based on AP cost: 2 AP : +30% Damage 3 AP : +22.5% Damage 4+ AP : +15% Damage If your first attack connects and doesn't cost any AP, then the follow-up attack will gain an additional +10% hitchance instead.

 - Hybridization

-Hatchet, throwing axe, spear, javelin... they all kill just the same.Gain 10% of your base Ranged Skill as Melee Skill.
+Hatchet, throwing axe, spear, javelin... they all kill just the same.
+Gain 10% of your base Ranged Skill as Melee Skill.
 When wielding a Throwing Weapon, gain 10% of your base Melee Skill as Ranged Skill.

 - Once More Into the Breach

-Summon unwavering courage in the face of adversity, enhancing your combat prowess as your morale wavers or breaks.When Morale state is Wavering increase Resolve, Ranged Skill, Melee Skill, Melee Defense, and Ranged Defense by 22%.
+Summon unwavering courage in the face of adversity, enhancing your combat prowess as your morale wavers or breaks.
+When Morale state is Wavering increase Resolve, Ranged Skill, Melee Skill, Melee Defense, and Ranged Defense by 22%.
 When Morale state is Breaking increase Resolve, Ranged Skill, Melee Skill, Melee Defense, and Ranged Defense by 38%.
 When Morale state is Fleeing increase Resolve, Ranged Skill, Melee Skill, Melee Defense, and Ranged Defense by 57%.

 - In Delay, There Lies No Plenty

-Harness the power of quick reflexes.Double your Initiative value when determining turn order.
+Harness the power of quick reflexes.
+Double your Initiative value when determining turn order.
 Also grants immunity to Staggered.

 - Too Stubborn to Die

-Embrace your indomitable spirit.Gain 0.75% damage reduction for every 1% of missing Hitpoints.
+Embrace your indomitable spirit.
+Gain 0.75% damage reduction for every 1% of missing Hitpoints.